 Read on for ways to identify if your kid is wrestling with anxiety, depression or plain-old burnout.
 And if so, what you can to do help.

-No matter how excited your child is to start college, it's likely that they have some worries as well.
+No matter how excited your child is to start college, it's likely they have some worries as well.

-Yes, even if your child assures you that they feel super chill, keep in mind that they may not be able to verbalize exactly what their concerns are — especially because their fears may be largely based on unknown variables.
+Yes, even if your child assures you they feel super chill, keep in mind that they may not be able to verbalize exactly what their concerns are — especially because their fears may be largely based on unknown variables.
 What if I hate my roommate?
 What if my roommate hates me?
 What if I fail all my classes?
 What if I blow my scholarship?
 What if I get homesick?